jundalisay/spblist/content/en/superphysics/nutshell/chapter-01.md

 ## The Two Domains

-This means that the mug exists in two domains of reality:
+This means that the flower exists in two domains of reality:

-1. The physical mug exists in the physical domain, which we see and touch.
+1. The physical flower exists in the physical domain, which we see and touch.

-This mug is made of glass.
+This flower is made of matter.

-2. The metaphysical mug exists in the metaphysical domain, as our idea of what a mug is.
+2. The metaphysical flower exists in the metaphysical domain, as our idea of what a flower is.

-This mug-idea is made of aether.
+This flower-idea is made of aether.

-Unlike the physical mug which we can see and touch, this aethereal mug-idea can only be perceived by our abstract minds.
+Unlike the physical flower which we can see and touch, this aethereal flower-idea can only be perceived by our abstract minds.

 {{< q a="Francis-Bacon" c="Nova Organum, Book 2" >}}